enviodev/docs/docs/hyperfuel-query.md

     "to_block": Number, // Optional, defaults to latest block

     // List of receipt selections, the query will return receipts that match any of these selections.
+    // All selections have an OR relationship with eachother.
     "receipts": [{ReceiptSelection}], // Optional

     // List of input selections, the query will return inputs that match any of these selections.
+    // All selections have an OR relationship with eachother.
     "inputs": [{InputSelection}], // Optional

     // List of output selections, the query will return outputs that match any of these selections.
+    // All selections have an OR relationship with eachother.
     "outputs": [{OutputSelection}], // Optional

     // Whether to include all blocks regardless of if they match a receipt, input, or output selection.
 Normally